 Yes, if you are asking this question, it means that you have recognized a problem in your lifestyle.
 Playing video games is not evil by itself.
 Having it control your life to the point that you are questioning yourself is a sign of waning self-discipline.
 Some other hobbies and activities are far better instead of playing video games.

 While video game addiction is not a disease, obsession with playing them might be a sign of other mental conditions.
 Seek professional help if you feel that nothing makes you happy or is worth doing aside from playing video games.
 If you are asking this question, not for yourself but for other people, specifically children, and teens, then you might have to spend time with them to fully understand their needs.
 It does not automatically connote that that child is suffering from mental illness when they spend a lot of their free time playing video games.
-There could be other reasons like school bullying hence they do not want to spend time outdoors or social anxiety that disallows them to make friends.
+There could be other reasons like school bullying hence they do not want to spend time outdoors or social anxiety that disallows them from making friends.

 Below is a breakdown of why you should quit playing video games:

 - Playing video games is expensive–As of this writing, there is a significant shortage of stock of any electronics.
 Video game hardware, both in PC and console space, have their prices jacked up beyond belief.
 It is unwise financially to splurge on this hobby.
-Save your money instead for emergencies or investment;
+Save your money instead for emergencies or investments;

 - The video game community is extremely toxic.–All fandoms or hobby groups have varying degrees of toxicity.
 Such is a byproduct of people being in the same group on a thing that they are clearly passionate about.
 This is also true in other enthusiast groups like audiophiles and gearheads.
-However, since video games allow for constant interactions in multiplayer sessions, and its early years are founded by tribalism, the toxicity is just much palpable to the point of real-life abuse.
+However, since video games allow for constant interactions in multiplayer sessions, and their early years are founded by tribalism, the toxicity is just much palpable to the point of real-life abuse.

-Nevertheless, playing video games is still a viable hobby as it allows you to have fun with long-time friends or cousins far from you geographically, meet new friends, and can be a great icebreaker in social events.
-It is just that it is not the most beneficial hobby from several other activities that you could venture into.
+Nevertheless, playing video games is still a viable hobby as it allows you to have fun with long-time friends or cousins far from you geographically, meet new friends, and can be a great icebreaker at social events.
+It is just that it is not the most beneficial hobby of several other activities that you could venture into.
 You will miss nothing if you totally quit playing video games.